 - a.
 The management of the competition shall be vested in the Association whose members shall be elected in accordance with Rules and Regulations of the Cornwall County Football Association.
 They shall have powers to apply, act upon and enforce the Rules of the Competition and shall also have jurisdiction over all matters affecting the Competition, including any not provided for in the Rules.
 Any action by the Association must be taken within 28 days of the Association being notified. - b.
 The Association shall have the power to inflict fines upon Clubs in the case of breaches of the Rules, and if necessary to order matches to be replayed except where otherwise provided for. - c.
 With the exception of Rule 3h, for all alleged breaches of a Rule the Association shall issue a formal written charge to the Club concerned.
 The Club charged shall be given 7 days from the date of notification of the charge to reply.
-In such reply a Club may: - i.
+In such reply a Club may:

+- i.
 Accept the charge and submit in writing a case of mitigation for consideration by the Association on the papers; or - ii.
 Accept the charge and notify that it wishes to put its case of mitigation at a hearing before a Committee convened by the Association; or - iii.
 Deny the charge and submit in writing supporting evidence for consideration by the Association on the papers; or - iv.
 Deny the charge and notify that it wishes to put its case of mitigation at a hearing before a Committee convened by the Association. - v.
 Accept the charge and pay, within 14 days from the date of notification, the fine imposed. - d.
 Where the Club charged fails to respond within 7 days, the Association shall determine the charge in such manner and upon such evidence as it considers appropriate. - e.
 Where required, hearings shall take place as soon as reasonably practicable following receipt of the reply of the Club as more fully set out above.
-Having considered the reply of the Club (whether in writing or at a hearing), the Association shall make its decision and, in the event that the charge is accepted or proven, decide on the appropriate penalty (with reference to the Fines Tariff where applicable). - f.
-For Teams playing outside the National League System, the maximum fine for any breach of a Rule shall be £250 and, when setting any fine, the Association must ensure that the penalty is proportional to the offence, taking into account any mitigating circumstances.
-The maximum fine permitted for a breach of a Rule by a Team playing at Step 7 or above of the National League System is £500.
+Having considered the reply of the Club (whether in writing or at a hearing), the Association shall make its decision and, in the event that the charge is accepted or proven, decide on the appropriate penalty (with reference to the Fines Tariff where applicable).

-- g.
+- f.
+The maximum fine for any breach of a Rule shall be £250 and, when setting any fine, the Association must ensure that the penalty is proportional to the offence, taking into account any mitigating circumstances. - g.
 No Participant under the age of 18 can be fined. - h.
 Subject to a Club's right of appeal in accordance with Rule 4 below, all fines and charges must be paid within 14 days of the date of notification of the decision.
 Any Club failing to do so will be fined in accordance with the Fines Tariff.
 Further failure to pay the fine including the additional fine within a further 14 days will result in fixtures being withdrawn until such time as the outstanding fines are paid. - i.
 The business of the Competition as determined by the Association may be transacted by electronic mail or facsimile.